holochain/docs-pages/src/pages/get-started/install-advanced.md

 ### Repairing a corrupted `nix.conf` file

 If you [ran the development environment setup script](/get-started/#2-3-set-up-development-environment) twice, or you've made manual modifications to your `~/.config/nix/nix.conf` file, running the script may corrupt that file.
-This is a [known issue](https://github.com/holochain/docs-pages/issues/601): the script doesn't check the contents of an existing file.
+This is a known issue that we'll be fixing in the future. <!-- TODO: remove this when https://github.com/holochain/holochain/issues/5365 is resolved -->

 To repair this, open up `~/.config/nix/nix.conf` in a text editor and look for the field `experimental-features`.
 It should only appear once, and in order for Holonix to work, it should at least contain these values (it's okay if it contains more):